-It has hopefully been made clear in this brief survey of Mediterranean and Red Sea sailing that it was (still is) a vast and complicated subject that requires a lot of experience.
+It has hopefully been made clear in this brief survey of Mediterranean and Red Sea sailing that it was (and still is) a vast and complicated subject that requires a lot of experience.

 History shows that Mycenaeans (ca. 1500-1200 BC), Phoenicians (ca 1200-150 BC) and Greeks (ca. 800-300 BC) were very good at sailing.
 Mycenaean sailors had a very difficult playground in the Aegean Sea.
-Perhaps their experience was later taken over by Phoenicians who used it to travel all over the Mediterranean Sea and beyond.
-The need for many shelters follows from the fact that sailors may need to wait for proper wind conditions or may try to escape bad weather conditions.
-Even though they can sail 50 to 100 nautical miles in a day, it is important the Gubernator knows where to find a safe shelter within two to three hours of navigation, i.e. only approx. 10 miles.
+Perhaps their experience was later drawn on by Phoenicians, who used it to travel all over the Mediterranean Sea and beyond.
+The need for many shelters arises from the fact that sailors sometimes had to wait for proper wind conditions or to try to escape bad weather conditions.
+Even though they could sail 50 to 100 nautical miles in a day, it was important for the Gubernator to know where he could find a safe shelter within two to three hours of navigation, i.e. only approx. 10 miles.

 But let’s go back to our ‘Ancient’ and ‘Modern’ comparisons.